openownership/data-standard/docs/schema/guidance/identifiers.rst

 System Identifiers
 ++++++++++++++++++

-If the source system has assigned a unique identifier to individual persons, and this identifier can be published, then this should be included with the scheme 'MISC-{Publisher Name}'.
+If the source system has assigned a unique identifier to each person, and this identifier can be published, then this should be included with the scheme 'MISC-{Publisher Name}'.

 For example, a beneficial ownership reporting system may maintain a database table of 'person' records, each with its identifier as a primary key.
-So that users can recognise references to the same person mentioned in separate statements, this identifier should be included in the published data, either in raw form, or modified to ensure a unique value.
+So that users can recognise references to the same person in separate statements, this identifier should be included in the published data, either in raw form, or modified to ensure a unique value.

 Shared identifiers
 ++++++++++++++++++

-If the source system has collected one or more known identification numbers for a person, and these can be published without privacy or security risks, then these should also be included in the ``PersonStatement.identifiers`` array.
+If the source system has collected known identification numbers for a person, and these can be published without privacy or security risks, then these should also be included in the ``PersonStatement.identifiers`` array.

-In such cases, the values for ``scheme`` should be based on the following pattern:
+In such cases, the values for ``scheme`` should be:

 {JURISDICTION}-{TYPE}

-Where jurisdiction is expressed using the extended ISO 3-digit country codes list proposed by in `ICAO Document 9303 §5 <http://www.icao.int/publications/Documents/9303_p3_cons_en.pdf>`_ (pages 22-29).
+Where jurisdiction is an `ISO 3-digit country code <https://www.iso.org/iso-3166-country-codes.html>`_ or one of the extensions in `ICAO Document 9303 §5 <http://www.icao.int/publications/Documents/9303_p3_cons_en.pdf>`_ (pages 21-23).
+And type is one of PASSPORT, TAXID or IDCARD.

 For example, a passport number from Afghanistan would have the scheme: